haproxy-ingress/charts/haproxy-ingress/README.md

 `controller.tolerations` | to control scheduling to servers with taints | `[]`
 `controller.affinity` | to control scheduling | `{}`
 `controller.nodeSelector` | to control scheduling | `{}`
+`controller.publishService.enabled` | Enable 'publishService' or not, ignored if controller.extraArgs.publish-service is set | `false`
+`controller.publishService.pathOverride` | Allows overriding of the publish service to bind to, ignored if controller.extraArgs.publish-service is set | `""`
 `controller.service.annotations` | annotations for controller service | `{}`
 `controller.service.labels` | labels for controller service | `{}`
 `controller.service.clusterIP` | internal controller cluster service IP | `nil`